How to get there, where to stay, what to see and eat

 From the White Beach, resorts from Talipanan usually have shuttle service provided for their arriving guests.
 If none, you can take a tricycle ride that usually charges from PhP 100 to 200 [US$5].
 Roads going to Talipanan beaches allow a little adventure, it has a short alley uphill with rough roads.
 From there the splendid view caught you onguard.
 What’s nice about it, if you’re the type who dislikes crowded and noisy beachfront – Talipanan Beach has its unique privacy, it’s like owning the island for a couple of days.

 - Fish Feeding

 With the rich marine life and islands, Oriental Mindoro is not going lost with beaches and resorts corner by corner, every community has something to offer.
 There are a lot of places to discover like the Pinamalayan community, Hydro, Hidden Paradise, Mount Halcon, etc.

-Dining will be always be a thing when in the tropics.
+Dining will always be a thing when in the tropics.
 Bamboo House Beach offers Filipino food at an affordable rate.
-The resort management being an Ilocano – they migrate from Isabela [usually Mindoro locals could either came from Batangas, Quezon, Mangyan bloodline and neighboring community.]
-They specializes Ilocano-inspired dishes, although other meals and beverages are also available.
+The resort management being an Ilocano – they migrate from Isabela [usually Mindoro locals could either come from Batangas, Quezon, Mangyan bloodline and neighboring community.]
+They specialize in Ilocano-inspired dishes, although other meals and beverages are also available.

-Talipanan is now famous to Luca’s an Italian who married a Filipina and collaborate an awesome Italian restaurant – Luca Cucina Italiana and Lodge.
+Talipanan is now famous to Luca’s an Italian who married a Filipina and collaborated with an awesome Italian restaurant – Luca Cucina Italiana and Lodge.
 The interior/exterior of the place is definitely Filipino-themed with to die for Italian secret recipes.